HeleneFabia/nlp-exploration/README.md

 - running inference on HuggingFace's OTB models
 - using HuggingFace's datasets library

-# SpaCy
+## SpaCy

 [See my notebook here](https://github.com/HeleneFabia/nlp-exploration/blob/main/notebooks/nlp_with_spacy.ipynb)

 **What I learned:**
-- pattern matching
+- pattern matching using spacy's Matcher and PhraseMatcher
 - using spacy's trained pipeline packages
+- accesing part-of-speech tags and dependency structures
+- using vocabs, Docs and Spans
 -